mikecokina/elisa/README.rst

 Markov Chain Monte Carlo (`MCMC`) method.

 Following chapter is supposed to give you brief information about capabilities provided by `elisa`.
-Lets assume that we have a given light curve like lightcurve below
+Lets assume that we have a given light curve like shown below